Desiders/froodi/README.md

 };

 #[derive(Clone)]
-struct Config {
-    // define APP scoped dependency that will be alive throughout the application
+// define APP scoped dependency that will be alive throughout the application struct Config {
-    greeting: String,
+    greeting: &'static str,
 }

 // define REQUEST scoped dependency that will be alive throughout the request